microsoft/PSDocs/docs/commands/PSDocs/en-US/Invoke-PSDocument.md

 ## DESCRIPTION

 Create markdown from an input object using a document definition.
-A document is defined using the `document` keyword.
+A document is defined using the `Document` keyword.

 ## EXAMPLES